-Shoulder pain from tennis is common, with some studies suggesting that up to 50% of tennis players develop shoulder pain.
+Shoulder pain associated with tennis is common, with some studies suggesting that up to 50% of tennis players experience shoulder pain.
 What are the possible causes of tennis shoulder pain, and how do we manage common tennis shoulder injuries?

 Tennis shoulder pain: common injuries